AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-support.md

 ---
 # About publisher recommendations and insights support

-*[!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts*
+*[!DNL Google Ads] and [!DNL Microsoft Advertising] accounts*

-*Beta feature for [!DNL Microsoft® Advertising] accounts*
+*Beta feature for [!DNL Microsoft Advertising] accounts*

-[!DNL Google Ads] and [!DNL Microsoft® Advertising] recommendations and insights are suggestions from the ad network to help improve the performance and efficiency of your campaigns:
+[!DNL Google Ads] and [!DNL Microsoft Advertising] recommendations and insights are suggestions from the ad network to help improve the performance and efficiency of your campaigns:

 * Each [!DNL Google Ads] recommendation provides customized suggestions about different performance aspects of a campaign &mdash; from adding an asset to increasing the budget &mdash; based on your account's performance history, your campaign settings, and trends across [!DNL Google Ads].

-* Each [!DNL Microsoft® Advertising] performance insight and recommendation suggests changes to optimize campaign performance based on machine learning algorithms and best practices.
+* Each [!DNL Microsoft Advertising] performance insight and recommendation suggests changes to optimize campaign performance based on machine learning algorithms and best practices.

 ## The [!UICONTROL Recommendations & Publisher Insights] view